josephjaspers/blackcat_tensors/docs/autodiff.md

 BlackCat_Tensors supports auto-differentiation for all basic operations (+, -, /, *)
 as well as the common trig functions:

 sin, cos, tan,
 asin, acos, atan,
-sinh, cosh, tanh.
+sinh, cosh, tanh,
+pow, exp, sqrt

 The dx function is found in the BC::tensors namespace and is supported by all Tensors (Vector/Matrices/Cube/etc).